-Tarantula Hawk Wasps in The North Bay and East Bay Area
+Tarantula Hawk Wasps in The North Bay and East Bay of California

 The tarantula hawk wasp is a solitary wasp and one of the largest wasps in the nation.
 Found in the deserts of the southwest United States, these wasps can exceed 1.5” and even grow to be 2 inches long.
 Tarantula hawk wasps possess a powerful sting, which it uses to subdue its tarantula spiders.
 As frightening as this sounds, these wasps are not typically aggressive toward people.
 Their stings are rare, but they have been documented among the most painful of any insect in the world.